kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 ## Your First Extension

-Let's write an Hello World example as usual.
+Let's write a Hello World example as usual.
 With `pgx`, we can use the following command to generate our PostgreSQL extension project:

 ```